ANCC Introduces New Exam for Family Nurse Practitioners

 How Should I Study?

-ANCC provides several resource to help FNP students prepare for the exam, including sample questions.
+ANCC provides several resources to help FNP students prepare for the exam, including sample questions.
 Here are some helpful links:

 - FNP Sample Exam Questions: https://www.nursingworld.org/certification/our-certifications/study-aids-ce/sample-test-questions/stq-fnp/